 The new programs enhance a schedule that features themed programming five days a week, shown in a revolving six-hour block complemented by late-night films: People (Mondays), Science (Tuesdays), Public Affairs (Wednesdays), Global TV (Thursdays), and Arts & Culture (Fridays).
 Weekends feature diverse foreign films on City Cinematheque, along with repeats of the week’s best shows.

-CUNY TV is the recipient of 11 New York Emmy® Awards, and other prestigious industry honors including the Telly Award and Communicator Awards.
+CUNY TV is the recipient of 14 New York Emmy® Awards, and other prestigious industry honors including the Telly Award and Communicator Awards, and a total of 56 Emmy nominations.

 More than a thousand hours of CUNY TV’s original programming also are archived online for national and international access at www.cuny.tv.
 We encourage you to browse our site to get to know our schedule, series, specials, and archive.
 Please send your questions or comments to us using this form.